ryrob30/mobile-services.en/help/windows-appstore/migration-v3.md

 ![](assets/prod-view.png)

-The value of `"&&products"`, in this example `";Cool Shoe`", should follow the products string syntax for the type of event that you are tracking.
+In this example, the value of `"&&products"` is `";Cool Shoe`" and should follow the products string syntax for the type of event that you are tracking.